 Surplus materials will be disposed of or otherwise handled as deemed instructed by Customers within a reasonable time limit of six months of completion of the Services.

-Customer agrees that it will provide Yale no PHI or other information identifying any human source of any provided materials.
-Any samples and information provided by Customer will be consistent with any donor consent obligations and any other required legal authorizations.
+Customer agrees that it will limit personal identifiers associated with any human source of any provided materials to elements of dates related to the individual.
+Any samples and information provided by Customer will be consistent with any donor consent obligations and any other required legal authorizations, including Appendix A where applicable.

 Attribution.
 Customer shall give credit and attribution to the Yale Center for Genomic Analysis as specified in the YCGA Policy.